 As you can see below it does not come out of the bag looking tasty but a nice butter brown in a cast iron pan helps with that.

 Don’t be alarmed at the pink color, it has been cooked to safe temperatures.
 Sous vide cooking normally produces meats that look rarer than they really are.
 I do not know the scientific explanation but I suppose it would be that since the meats juices are not allowed to leave and evaporate out, like in traditional cooking methods, the dead red blood cells may end up staying inside the interior of the meat.
 I have no idea if this is true but either way it is safe to eat as pale pink pork at 145 F is considered safe.

 The tenderloin was served on top of a pineapple chutney that was cooked down with tomatoes, shallots, garlic, salt, sugar, and crisped up bacon bits that I reused from wrapping the tenderloin,

-Anonymous asked: Have you ever cooked with chocolate or cocoa?
+Anonymous said: Have you ever cooked with chocolate or cocoa?

 I’ve heard that using dark chocolate/cocoa powder for chili is a nice touch but honestly I’m not much of a chocolate person.
 I would like to do more pastry work but its a different concentration in cooking and not something I want to focus on extensively.